futureoceanslab/Fisheries-Resilience-Index/data/README.md

 - **STOCK** (character): Stock

 - **HDI** (numeric): Development indicator.
 Human Development Index.
+UNDP.
 See "DEVELOPMENT (I4)" in 3.A in "SI 2.
 Indicators and Factors" for details

 - **TAC** (integer): Catch quotas indicator.
-Totall allowable catch.
+Totall allowable catch per country and stock. europa.eu.
 See "CATCH QUOTAS (I3)" in 3.A in "SI 2.
 Indicators and Factors" for details

 - **Swaps** (numeric): Property rights indicator.
 Monetary exchange of quota in a country.
+Total ITQ per country and stock 2000-2006.
+Andersen et al., 2009.
 See "PROPERTY.RIGHTS (I2)" in 3.A in "SI 2.
 Indicators and Factors" for details

 - **Norganizations** (integer): Co-Management indicator.
+Number of recognized producer organizations in the fishery and aquaculture sector. europa.eu.
 See "CO.MANAGEMENT (I1)" in 3.A in "SI 2.
 Indicators and Factors" for details

 ## Other_index.csv